Sang-Nguyen-Phuoc/My-coin/README.md

 # My-coin

-- Project about swapping coins using Solidity to build a smart contract and NextJS to build a website.
+- a project swapping coins using Solidity to build a smart contract and NextJS to build a website.